-Egg whites are also famously whipped into meringues, and one of the most exciting recent vegan cooking innovations is aquafaba, which can accomplish the same effect.
+Egg whites are also famously whipped into meringues.
+One of the most exciting recent vegan cooking innovations is aquafaba, which is perfect for this sort of whipping.
 Aquafaba is made from the foam of cooked beans.
 There’s an entire vegan cookbook devoted to its wide-ranging possibilities.

 There’s much more to know about vegan egg replacers than I have room to cover here.
 Check our guide to egg replacers and egg-free baking for more information.

 Even though excellent vegan alternatives exist for every sort of egg and dairy product, you must exercise care when converting a non-vegan cake, pastry, or bread recipe.
 If there’s one thing that separates baking from other forms of cooking, it’s that there’s practically no room to mess around with proportions, temperatures, preparation methods, and cooking times—alter just one variable imprudently and it will throw the entire recipe out of whack.

 So just because you can convert non-vegan baking recipes doesn’t mean you should.
 Especially if you’re new to baking, you’re much better off using a recipe that’s designed from the ground up to be vegan.
 A good vegan recipe is likely to deliver vastly superior results when compared to an old family favorite that you’ve veganized.